-Infectious agent:

-Date assessment performed:
+Infectious agent: Date assessment performed: Assessors:

-Assessors:

-Question e (Yes/No o/NK1) Quality of evidence (Excellent/Good/Poor2) Is this a recognised human infection?
+Question Outcome (Yes/No/NK 1) Quality of evidence (Excellent/Good/Poor 2) Is this a recognised human infection?
 Is this a zoonosis or is there zoonotic potential?
-Is this donor population susceptible?
-Is this infectious agent endemic in the UK OR, for zoonoses/vector borne disease, is the animal host/vector present in the UK?
+Is the donor population susceptible?
+Is this infectious agent endemic in the UK OR for zoonoses/vector borne disease, is the animal host/vector present in the UK?
 Are there routes by which donors may be exposed?
 Will exposed donors donate?
-Is there a risk to sufficiency rather than a risk of transmission Are there existing effective donor selection or processing measures in place to identify such donors or remove/inactivate the infectious agent?
+Is there a risk to sufficiency rather than a risk of transmission?
+Are there existing effective donor selection or processing measures in place to identify such donors or remove/inactivate the infectious agent?

-&lt;sup>1 NK = not known
+1 NK = not known

-&lt;sup>2 If current quality of evidence is poor, additional evidence must be sought before completing the assessment
+2 If current quality of evidence is poor, additional evidence must be sought before completing the assessment